 Jyuken Sentai Gekiranger

 I think Boukenger is just that overrated!
 Now Gekiranger started going back to darker and edgier which Boukenger isn't.
-Personally, I do like Gekiranger better for its better written stories than Boukenger.
+Personally, I do like Gekiranger better for its better-written stories than Boukenger.
 However, I heard that it didn't do so well due to the Boukenger hype.
 If I'm not wrong it did get a following after it aired who ended up defending it.
-Hmmm need I mention it's highly possible that the Kalish era of Power Rangers' lack of quality may have indirectly helped it to be Vindicated by History?
+Hmmm, need I mention it's highly possible that the Kalish era of Power Rangers' lack of quality may have indirectly helped it to be Vindicated by History?
 Boukenger is fun but I'd rather watch this show's progression of drama.

 Tensou Sentai Goseiger

 Goseiger is one show that I always felt like, "MEH!" though Buredoran is one badass villain in the later parts.
 I didn't like how "young" the cast looked and I had the bad habit of exclaiming "ERI!" a lot every time she did something stupid.
 Then Power Rangers Megafart came -- which really is one of the biggest travesties on television!
 Megafart is so bad that it makes Goseiger look good!
-Probably the only reason why Goseiger didn't immediately succeed was because Shinkenger is A Tough Act fo Follow.
+Probably the only reason why Goseiger didn't immediately succeed was that Shinkenger is A Tough Act to Follow.

 Tokumei Sentai Go-Busters

-Gokaiger is SO GOOD and well-loved that it literally overshadowed Go-Busters.
+Gokaiger is SO GOOD and well-loved that it literally overshadowed Go-Busters for some time.
 Who doesn't enjoy a huge fan gathering and you wish that crowd never went away?
 Go-Busters started off with some lower ratings.
 However, it does have some older fans like myself.
 I for one am a fan of Go-Busters even if I don't consider it as Yasuko Kobayashi's best work -- my favorite works of hers are Timeranger (top favorite), Gingaman and Shinkenger (which I believe gets too much praise) but this one has the Faiz effect.
 Kobayashi started showing signs of burning out.
 Yet the series has its fans and I suspect some of them are actually Power Rangers fans too.

 Ressha Sentai ToQGer